Improve Your Creativity and Leadership Skills through Journaling

 Now, for each working day of a week, choose one of these journaling prompts and devote a few minutes to it:

-Monday - Mental framework
+Monday - Mental Framework

 Tuesday - Personal compass